ethersync/ethersync/book/src/workarounds.md

 # Common pitfalls and workarounds

-Some things about Ethersync are currently still a bit annoying.
+Some things about Teamtype are currently still a bit annoying.
 Let us show you how to work around them!

 ## Restarting the daemon requires restarting the editor

-The editor plugins currently only try to connect to Ethersync when they first start.
+The editor plugins currently only try to connect to Teamtype when they first start.
 If you need to restart the daemon for any reason, you will also need to restart all open editors to reconnect.

 ## Can't work on files from multiple projects in one editor session